List of The Sandman characters: Remiel

 Remiel is an angel in the comic book series The Sandman; based on the angel Remiel.
 He first appears in Season of Mists.
 In Biblical and Judaic traditions, Remiel is an Archangel and a Grigori; a Choir/Hierarchy of angels, whose role is to observe humanity, lending a helping hand when necessary but not interfere.

-In The Sandman

 Remiel, along with Duma, is sent to observe when Dream is given the key to Hell.
 Dream finally gives the key to Remiel and Duma, and the two angels descend to Hell to rule over the countless sinners and demons there.

-After The Sandman

 Following the end of the Sandman series, Remiel and Duma lose ownership of Hell in the Lucifer spin-off series.
 At the end of the series, Remiel tries to rebel against Elaine Belloc, refusing to accept her as God's successor.
 When he tries to kill Gaudium and Spera, friends of Elaine's, she puts him in his own Hell until he reforms.

+In the podcast, Remiel is voiced by Adrian Lester.

+In the Netflix series, Remiel is portrayed by Jake Fairbrother.

 Minor angels and demons

+Squatterbloat

+Squatterbloat is a rhyme-speaking demon who serves as the Gatekeeper of Hell.

+In the Netflix series, Squatterbloat is performed by Martyn Ford.

+Ketele

+Ketele is a demon in Hell who doubted that Lucifer was originally from Heaven during Dream's second visit to Hell and prior to Lucifer's abdication.

+Rimmon-My-Petal

+Rimmon-My-Petal is a demon in Hell who doubted that Lucifer was originally from Heaven during Dream's second visit to Hell and prior to Lucifer's abdication.